 Whether you believe in God or not, the above story is both inspiring and uplifting.
 In my case, it helped me pull up my socks and stopped me from feeling sorry for myself.
 I realized that there were people willing and waiting to help me, and I had been spurning them because I was so wrapped in my own misery.

-God in this story is a symbolic representation of all that is good in our lives – our close friends, family members who care about us, work which we find challenging and satisfying, healthy relationships that allow us to grow and flourish, and activities which we enjoy and love.
+God in this story is a symbolic representation of all that is good in our lives – our close friends, family members who care about us, work that we find challenging and satisfying, healthy relationships that allow us to grow and flourish, and activities that we enjoy and love.
 When we hit rocky patches of life, we drown in self pity and forget that there are many Gods who are waiting to carry us through these tough times.
 It’s only when we open our eyes to their existence and trust that they want what’s best for us that we’re able to let go of our misery and allow ourselves to enjoy new experiences.

 So the next time you feel down and out, here’s what you can to do to feel better again: